castrodd/weather/README.md

 # WEATHER STATION

-Check your weather here, there, or anywhere!
+_Check your weather here, there, or anywhere!_

 Tests are available in spec/features.
+Run in terminal: `rspec spec/features -fd`.

 Visit [Weather Station](http://wtrsttn.herokuapp.com/).